 We thank the participating patients, research nurse Helena Grieshel and all funding agencies.

+Open access funding provided by Karolinska Institute.
 This study was funded by Vetenskapsrådet, Hudfonden, Svenska Sällskapet för Medicinsk Forskning, ALF Medicin Stockholm, Jeanssons Stiftelser, and Tore Nilssons Stiftelse.

 Ethics approval and consent to participate